CosmWasm/cw-plus/contracts/cw3-flex-multisig/README.md

 The first step to create such a multisig is to instantiate a cw4 contract with the desired member set.
 For now, this only is supported by [cw4-group](../cw4-group), but we will add a token-weighted group contract (TODO).

-If you create a `cw4-group` contract and want a multisig to be able to modify it's own group, do the following in multiple transactions:
+If you create a `cw4-group` contract and want a multisig to be able to modify its own group, do the following in multiple transactions:

   * init cw4-group, with your personal key as admin
   * init a multisig pointing to the group